go-iiif/go-iiif/README.md

 ## Usage

 `go-iiif` was designed to expose all of its functionality outside of the included tools although that hasn't been documented yet.
-The [source code for the iiif-tile-seed tool](cmd/iiif-tile-seed.go) is a good place to start poking around if you're curious.
+The source code the [iiif-tile-seed](cmd/iiif-tile-seed.go) or the [iiif-transform](cmd/iiif-transform.go) tools is a good place to start poking around if you're curious.

 ## Tools